ryusei-hayashi/eggman/README.md

 ## Usage
 ### Source Music
 - Enter the music prepared for the developing game
-  - Web Service\t: Enter the URL of these sites
+  - Web Service&emsp;: Enter the URL of these sites
-  - Direck Link\t: Enter the URL of the audio file
+  - Direck Link&emsp;: Enter the URL of the audio file
-  - Audio file\t: Enter the uploaded audio file
+  - Audio file&emsp;: Enter the uploaded audio file

 ### Source Scene
 - Enter the scene where Source Music is used